Dates & Prices

 • Enjoy a great variety of stunning butterfly species in one of the best & most biodiverse parts of the country

-• Led by Simon & Anne Spencer, with a local butterfly guide
+• Led by experienced Lepidopterist Dr Simon Spencer, with his wife Anne, plus a top local butterfly guide

 • Relaxed pace tour and ideally suited to photography